 I specialize in political philosophy, ethical theory, and applied ethics.
 Much of my research is animated by the question of how normative ideals apply in actual political practice.
 Some (but not all) of my research is Rawlsian in spirit.

-At the moment my research focuses on developing a new nonideal theory of justice.
-This theory hinges on an innovation that I term “nonideal principles of justice,” which are forged using a Rawlsian contractualist framework.
+My early research focused on developing a new nonideal theory of justice.
+This theory hinges on an innovation termed “nonideal principles of justice,” which are forged using a Rawlsian contractualist framework.
 In contrast to most work on nonideal theory, I connect my theorizing about justice to policy questions, such as the viability of affirmative action in a contemporary US educational context.
-In doing so, I fill out the normative content of nonideal theory.
-This involves drawing onepistemology, economic theory such as statistical discrimination, and sociology in the tradition of the Frankfurt School.